sony/audio-visual-seld-dcase2023/README.md

 ```

 ### Prerequisites
-The provided system has been tested on python 3.8.16 and pytorch 1.7.1.
+The provided system has been tested on linux, python 3.8.16, and pytorch 1.7.1.

 You can install the requirements by running the following lines.
 ```